mitrovskaa/MakeMeSpend_junction2018/readme.md

 MobilePay is a mobile payment application developed by Danske Bank.
 The service allows payments by means of a smartphone application

-## Make Me Pay
+## Make Me Spend

-Make Me Pay is a range of features created for Mobile pay to encourage Peer to Business transactions.
+Make Me Spend is a range of features created for Mobile pay to encourage Peer to Business transactions.

 These features can be listed as:
 * Crowdsourced Review System